The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: Introduction

 It is then very clear that the integral equations for the Yang-Mills theories, constructed in \cite{ym1,ym2}, overcome the obstacles facing the proposal put forward in \cite{afg1,afg2}, to construct integrable theories in any dimension.
 The partial differential Yang-Mills equations, which are local in the space-time $M$, are equivalent to the zero curvature of the connection ${\cal A}$, which is local on the loop space ${\cal L}^{(2)}$.
 In addition, since the connection ${\cal A}$ is path independent, it is invariant under the change of parameterization of the volumes $\Omega$.
 Indeed, a change of path on the loop space ${\cal L}^{(2)}$ may correspond to a change of the physical volume $\Omega$ on space-time $M$, or then to a change of parameterization of that same volume $\Omega$.
 Remember that a given volume $\Omega$ corresponds to an infinity of paths on ${\cal L}^{(2)}$.
 So, the non-locality and parameterization obstacles have been solved.

 The path independency of the holonomy of ${\cal A}$ can be used to construct conservation laws.
 Indeed, by imposing appropriate boundary conditions, it was shown in \cite{ym1,ym2} that such holonomy has an iso-spectral time evolution, i.e. \be P_3\,e^{\int_{\IR^3_t} {\cal A}}=U\(t\)\,P_3\,e^{\int_{\IR^3_0} {\cal A}}\, U^{-1}\(t\) \ee where $\IR^3_t$ and $\IR^3_0$ stand for the three dimensional spatial submanifold of $M$, at time $t=t$ and $t=0$, respectively.
-It then follows that the eigenvalues of the operator \be Q\equiv P_3\,e^{\int_{\IR^3_t} {\cal A}}=P_2 \, e^{\int_{S^2_{\infty}} {\cal B} } \lab{chargeop} \ee are conserved in time, and where, in the last equality, we have used the integral equation \rf{ymintegralintro}, and where $S^2_{\infty}$ is the two-sphere at spatial infinity, i.e. the border of $\IR^3$.
+It then follows that the eigenvalues of the operator \be Q\equiv P_3\,e^{\int_{\IR^3_t} {\cal A}}=P_2 \, e^{\int_{S^2_{\infty}} {\cal B} } \lab{chargeop} \ee are conserved in time, and where, in the last equality, we have used the integral equation \rf{ymintegralintro}, and where $S^2_{\infty}$ is the two-sphere at spatial infinity, i.e., the border of $\IR^3$.

 We show in Section \ref{sec:ymintegral} that, under a general gauge transformation, the charge operator \rf{chargeop} transforms as $Q\rightarrow g_R\,Q\,g_R^{-1}$, where $g_R$ is the element of the gauge group $G$, performing the gauge transformation, evaluated at the reference point $x_R$.
 So, the charge operator transforms globally under local gauge transformations.
 Therefore, the conserved charges, which are its eigenvalues, are truly gauge invariant.
-That has solved a long standing problem in the formulation of non-abelian gauge theories.
-The usual electric and magnetic non-abelian charges of Yang-Mills theories, discussed in the text books, are not really gauge invariant.
+That has solved a long-standing problem in the formulation of non-abelian gauge theories.
+The usual electric and magnetic non-abelian charges of Yang-Mills theories, discussed in the textbooks, are not really gauge invariant.